Ask Visier: How has employee pay changed over time?

 Compensation and compa ratios are important to HR and finance professionals.
 How has your employee pay changed over time?
 Ask Visier answers why this is important and how Visier makes it easy to answer.

-4M Read
+3M Read

-Organizational leaders need to keep an eye on all aspects of pay for a comprehensive compensation strategy.
-Leaders need to ensure pay is aligned appropriately to the philosophy of how the organization wants to position themselves within their market.
-Depending on the maturity and goals of the organization, this could be ‘trailing the market’, ‘meeting the market’, or even ‘leading the market’.
-As these philosophies are typically set as goals of the organization, it is important to revisit pay routinely to make sure the compensation philosophy is still in line with the prior set goals.
+Depending on the organization's maturity and goals, this could be ‘trailing the market’, ‘meeting the market’, or even ‘leading the market’.
+As these philosophies are typically set as the organization's goals, it is important to revisit pay routinely to ensure that the compensation philosophy is still in line with the prior set goals.

 Finance leaders will also want to know how employee pay and overall compensation is trending for accurate forecasting.
 Visier makes this data easy to visualize.
 See this graph for an example: